Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • acidotic coma.

-Depending on the causes of development, the disease happens:
+Depending on the causes of development, the disease is:

 • endogenous - internal sources act as provocateurs;